-Registration for the 2014 NLTA is now
+Registration for the 2014 NLTA is closed.

 To receive updates and special announcements “Like” the Network Leadership Training Academy on Facebook or “Follow” the Network Leadership Training Academy on Twitter.

 We are pleased to announce the Second Annual Network Leadership Training Academy, May 19-21, 2014 hosted by the Research Program on Collaborative Governance (RPCG) in the School of Public Affairs at the University of Colorado Denver.
 Registration for the 2014 NLTA will be open to public on March 3, 2014.
 Priority registration is currently underway.
 If you are on the priority registration list, you should have received an email inviting you to register.
 If you did not, please contact us at RPCG@ucdenver.edu.
 Check back here for registration details on March 3, 2014.